nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The input file must be located in the `./data` directory from the directory where `Socius.jar` is located.

 Examples:
-* **`import`** `groupmates.json` imports a contacts list from a file named `groupmates.json` into your existing contacts list.
+* **`import`** `groupmates.json` imports a contact list from a file named groupmates.json into your existing contact list.
 ![Folder Directory for imported files](images/ImportExample.png) *Illustration of where the JSON file should be located*

 ### Exporting contacts: `export`

-You can export your contacts list and share it with your friends with the `export` command.
+You can export your contact list and share it with your friends with the `export` command.

 Format: **`export`** `FILE_NAME.json`